nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

   additional functionality to the API such as populating the `exercise.txt` file with default exercises.
 The exercises were thought of by Haofeng :)
 - Wrote JUnit test cases for WerkIt!
 APIs including (but not limited to) `WorkoutCommand`, `FileManager`, `Parser`, etc.
-- Wrote JavaDocs for most of the classes and methods that I have created.
+- Wrote JavaDocs for the classes and methods that I have created.
 - Created skeleton codes and packages for the project.